Aerial view of a construction site with cranes and ongoing building developments in an urban area.

 Definition of "Public Works" in Oregon

-In Oregon, public works refers to the construction, reconstruction, demolition, repair, painting, or maintenance of public infrastructure or facilities funded in whole or in part by public funds.
+In Oregon, public works refers to the construction, reconstruction, major renovation, demolition, repair, painting, or maintenance of public infrastructure or facilities funded in whole or in part by public funds.
 Public works projects can include:

 • Highways, roads, and bridges